top of page

 bio

-In addition, Ms. Shelton has worked with Discovery, PBS, BET, and WNET, and was supervising producer at Everest Production where she led the development and production of over ten series, including the Emmy-nominated, Rhythm & Roots and The Global Kitchen, both airing on the new national network, Ebru TV.
+In addition, Nina has worked with Discovery, PBS, BET, and WNET, and was supervising producer at Everest Production where she led the development and production of over ten series, including the Emmy-nominated, Rhythm & Roots and The Global Kitchen, both airing on the new national network, Ebru TV.
 She also produced the network’s daily lifestyle show for women, Daily Connection, produced arts and cultural programming, reality, newsmagazine and public affairs series.
-It was at Everest Production where Ms. Shelton created and oversaw production on the cable channel’s first morning news program, where she was responsible for the creative development of the show, as well as hiring and supervising a staff of hosts, reporters, producers and bookers.
+It was at Everest Production where Nina created and oversaw production on the cable channel’s first morning news program, where she was responsible for the creative development of the show, as well as hiring and supervising a staff of hosts, reporters, producers and bookers.

-Previously, Ms. Shelton was a writer for the Hallmark Channel series, New Morning and was a producer for the PBS station WHYY in Philadelphia, where she created a wide variety of programming.
+Previously, Nina was a writer for the Hallmark Channel series, New Morning and was a producer for the PBS station WHYY in Philadelphia, where she created a wide variety of programming.
 In addition, she served as Director of Children’s Programming for the PBS station, WTIU, where she produced the series The Friday Zone.
 She was also the Executive Producer of Human Relations 101, a sketch comedy special for air on WPXN in New York.

 bottom of page